 The Herdade has a restaurant to compliment their concept and wines.
 It is unique for the district and serves tasting menus of 10 courses and wine pairing.
 The menus are created with the same concept as everything produced on this estate.
 Ecological products served in a natural surrounding with luxury and excellence in mind.
 The restaurant seat up to 60 people but for larger groups different options are available.

 The Herdade do Esporao has a large range of services available for small to large groups .
 Some of the more obvious ones are the wine and olive tasting sessions, the vineyard visits, guided tours of the wineries and a wine shop.
-Other less expected services include a horse and carriage tour, bycicle tours with picnic, specialized tasting workshops for tasting wines based on vintage, cask, single and blended wines.
-The restaurant is not suitable for quick lunches and you should count on a full 3 hour experience. however there is also a petiscos bar for lighter faster lunches.
+Other less expected services include a horse and carriage tour, bicycle tours with a picnic, specialized tasting workshops for tasting wines based on vintage, cask, single and blended wines.
+The restaurant is not suitable for quick lunches and you should count on a full 3-hour experience. however, there is also a petiscos (tapas) bar for lighter faster lunches.

 If you are interested in Discovering more of the options available at Herdade do Esporão please contact us by phone 00351 918354714 or use the form at the bottom of this article.

-Monte da Ravasqueira, the second quinta in this article is what you could almost consider the opposite of the Herdade do Esperao.
-This very large wine estate is view back into the Portuguese past and all its glory.
+Monte da Ravasqueira, the second wine estate in this article is what you could almost consider the opposite of the Herdade do Esperao.
+This very large wine estate is the view back into the Portuguese past and all its glory.
 Monte da Ravasqueira is a place of history and tales.
 The estate has been in the same family for several generations, The Mello family and was originally a horse farm for the famous Lusitano horses.
-During time of crisis the choice between letting go of the 6000 workers on the estate and the horses made an easy decision.
+During the time of crisis, the choice between letting go of the 6000 workers on the estate and the horses made an easy decision.

-The wine estate is an interesting place but unique to the estate is the carriages museum.
+This wine estate is an interesting place but unique to the estate is the carriages museum.
 The private collection of the most interesting carriages are on display in one of the outbuilding s on the estate and give an interesting view of how transport was provided over the centuries.
-The carriages are in a magnificent state kept in a moisture controlled area and an interesting addition to a visit for all ages.
-The carriages and harnesses give reference to the estates horse rearing past and the fact that the 1996 World Carriage Driving Championship was won by Félix Brasseur, with Falcão, Fogoso, Favorito and Fraque, Lusitanian thoroughbreds from the stud farm that existed for many years on Monte da Ravasqueira.
+The carriages are in a magnificent state kept in a moisture-controlled area and interesting addition to a visit for all ages.
+The carriages and harnesses give reference to the estate’s horse rearing past and the fact that the 1996 World Carriage Driving Championship was won by Félix Brasseur, with Falcão, Fogoso, Favorito and Fraque, Lusitanian thoroughbreds from the stud farm that existed for many years on Monte da Ravasqueira.

-The estate has been winning medals for its wines on a yearly basis some of he most prestigious being won by its reds, the regional, the vinha das Romas and its white wine, Monte da Ravasqueira Reserva White 2015 amongst many others.
+The estate has been winning medals for its wines on a yearly basis some of the most prestigious being won by its reds, the regional, the vinha das Romas (wine of the Romans) and its white wine, Monte da Ravasqueira Reserva White 2015 amongst many others.

-Interested in receiving prices and possibilities for your events, please use the following form or call 00351 918354714 7 days per week between 9AM and 9PM
+Interested in receiving prices and possibilities for your events, please use the following form or call 00351 938328865